AselLochana/Group19_Lab4/README.md

 ## DISCUSSION
 In this laboratory experiment, a PCB based circuit was created.
-However, the DC motors and the IR obstacle sensors were connected to breadboards and then were exterenally connected to the PCB.
-The main resons for choosing IR obstacle sensors were the ease of use and the ability to obtain digital inputs rather than analog inputs.
+However, the DC motors and the IR obstacle sensors were connected to breadboards and then were externally connected to the PCB.
+The main reasons for choosing IR obstacle sensors were the ease of use and the ability to obtain digital inputs rather than analog inputs.
 Furthermore, these sensors sends a logic low as an input once activated.
 Therefore, the code which was developed for switches which was programmed to give a logic high when activated had to be changed accordingly.
-When taking the two DC motors into consideration, the motors could not be ditectly connected to the output ports and a 2 relay module was used to connect the motors.
-However,in order to check the accuracy of the edited code and the sensors 2 LED bulbs were used instead of motors.Once the code and the acuuracy of the components were determined the experiment was done using the DC motors.
+When taking the two DC motors into consideration, the motors could not be directly connected to the output ports and a 2-relay module was used to connect the motors.
+However, in order to check the accuracy of the edited code and the sensors 2 LED bulbs were used instead of motors.
+Once the code and the accuracy of the components were determined the experiment was done using the DC motors.

 #### Components which were externally connected
 <img src = "https://user-images.githubusercontent.com/111522334/185676258-70c2077b-7a92-4bf2-a015-0a6eb1633a44.png" width = "500" height = "600" />